 So, Which One Should You Start With?

 If you’re brand new to painting and just want to jump in without overcomplicating things, acrylic is the way to go.
 It’s accessible, dries quickly, and lets you practice without a huge time commitment.
+I personally started with acrylic paint, and I wouldn't have done it any other way.

 If you’re more patient and love the idea of smooth blends and deep colors, oil paint might be worth exploring—just know that it comes with a bit of a learning curve.